ali-ramadhan/ali-ramadhan.Github.io/_posts/2023-12-20-insert-benchmarks.md

 [^hypertable-explanation]: TimescaleDB hypertables automatically partition data by time into _chunks_ and have extra features that make working with time-series data easier and faster.

 Pandas and psycopg3 perform similarly, with a slight edge to psycopg3.
 SQLAlchemy is the slowest even though we're not using its ORM tool.
-This may because it introduces extra overhead with its abstractions around session management and compiled SQL expressions.
+This may be because it introduces extra overhead with its abstractions around session management and compiled SQL expressions.

-TODO: Check how SQLAlchemy is committing transaction.

 Inserting into a Timescale hypertable is a bit slower.
-This is maybe because rows are being inserted into a hypertable with chunks so there may be some overhead there, even if there's only one chunk which should be true since this benchmark only inserts 20k rows.
-There may also be additional overhead with transactions in Timescale.
+This is maybe because rows are being inserted into a hypertable with chunks so there may be some overhead there, even if there's only one chunk.

 So at best we're only getting ~3000 inserts per second with single-row inserts at which rate we're gonna have to wait ~8 years for all the data to load 🦥 There must be a faster way.